garyduydo/Nexus-AI-Council/README.md

     AGENT_TEMP=0.7
     ```

-**Below are the models that I have used and are how I have set the fallback mechanic**
+**Below are the models that I have used and are how I have set the fallback mechanic:**

     # MY SETUP
     USE_BACKUP_ONLY=true
     ENABLE_QUALITY_FALLBACK=false